aws-samples/aws-analytics-reference-architecture/core/API.md

 - *Type:* @aws-cdk/core.Construct

+the Scope of the CDK Construct.

 ---

 ##### `id`<sup>Required</sup> <a name="id" id="aws-analytics-reference-architecture.BatchReplayer.Initializer.parameter.id"></a>

 - *Type:* string

+the ID of the CDK Construct.

 ---

 ##### `props`<sup>Required</sup> <a name="props" id="aws-analytics-reference-architecture.BatchReplayer.Initializer.parameter.props"></a>

 - *Type:* <a href="#aws-analytics-reference-architecture.BatchReplayerProps">BatchReplayerProps</a>

+the BatchReplayer [properties]{@link BatchReplayerProps}.

 ---